berndhartzer/dotfiles/README.md

 # Checkout the content from the bare repository
 config checkout

-# The checkout might fail if any of the files already exist.
-If so; backup and/or remove as necessary and checkout again
+# The checkout might fail if any of the files already exist
+# If so; backup and/or remove as necessary and checkout again

 # Set the local showUntrackedFiles no flag
 config config --local status.showUntrackedFiles no